KDE/documentation-develop-kde-org/content/docs/plasma/widget/_index.md

 You can fork an existing widget by copying the widget to where the downloaded widgets are installed to:
 `~/.local/share/plasma/plasmoids/`

-To properly fork the widget, rename the new folder, then edit the `X-KDE-PluginInfo-Name` in the `metadata.desktop` file to match the new folder name.
-You will also want to edit the `Name=` in the `metadata.desktop` file as well so you can tell it apart from the widget you forked it from.
-You should delete all the translated `Name[fr]=` lines as well.
-Delete the `metadata.json` if it exists (or edit it as well).
+To properly fork the widget, rename the new folder, then edit the `Id` in the `metadata.json` file to match the new folder name.
+You will also want to edit the `Name` in the `metadata.json` file as well so you can tell it apart from the widget you forked it from.
+You should delete all the translated `Name[fr]` lines as well.
+Delete the `metadata.desktop` if it exists.

 Finally, run `plasmawindowed` to quickly test the newly forked widget.